 These boots are prepared from leather, which is pure to its utmost extent!
 Leather supports the boots’ durability as leather is not easily damaged and takes years to wither if kept properly.
 It is waterproof, which gives welders a chance to work at varying locations without the worry of ruining their footwear.

 Apart from the leather, the Goodyear welt construction also plays a role in the boots’ permanency.
 Steel toe gives metatarsals the protection it needs when dealing with welding, construction, and heavy substances, in short.
 It has a comfortable insole, which gives comfort at another level.
 No humidity inside and feet dry, despite the season.

 These boots are stylish and are eye-pleasing.
-Apart from the obvious features, it works against electrical hazards because they are finely insulated.
+Apart from the obvious features, it works against electrical hazards because it is finely insulated.
 The quality of materials used is remarkable, making the prices fair enough, but they are not affordable.
 They are quite expensive.